 Most of us live a dynamic modern lifestyle with a focus on the objective or external world.
 The result is that we miss our inner experience which is happening simultaneously.
 Meditation, with its internal focus, helps us to emphasize the inner, subjective polarity of our experience.
 A consistent meditation practice, then, helps create balance between our external and internal experience.

 With greater balance through meditation we are able to expand our awareness and be more present in the moment to whatever is happening in our lives.

 There are many forms of meditation in practice in the world today.
-Just remember that all meditation practices work and all are valid.
-It’s just becoming informed about them.
+All meditation practices work and all are valid, so it's helpful to be informed about them.